Session Management

 History Panel

-Press Shift+Alt+H to open the History Panel, which provides a unified view of both manual snapshots and auto-save entries.
+Press Shift+Alt+H to open the History Panel, which displays undo/redo action history.
 The panel supports:

 RV/GTO Session Compatibility